Zuwairanajma/Portfolio-Projects/README.md

 # 📖 "Portfolio Project!" <a name="about-project"></a>

 Portfolio Project is a HTML and CSS Mobile view portfolio project for a web developer.
-This part consist of just the toolbar and headline section.
+This part consist of just The toolbar and headline section.
+The work version and about me version.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>